sismo-core/sismo-docs/technical-documentation/sismo-connect/react.md

 const { response, responseBytes } = useSismoConnect({ config });
 ```

-The `useSismoConnect` hook also exposes the sismoConnect variable which provides access to all the features available in the sismoConnect Client package.
+The `useSismoConnect` hook also exposes the Sismo Connect variable which provides access to all the features available in the Sismo Connect Client package.

 ```typescript
 const { sismoConnect } = useSismoConnect({ config });
 ```

-Please see the [sismoConnect Client documentation](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-client-request) to see all the possibilities around the sismoConnect instance.
+Please see the [Sismo Connect Client documentation](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-client-request) to see all the possibilities around the Sismo Connect instance.

 ### Documentation

-This package is a wrapper of the sismoConnect Client package, which means that all the core concepts such as config, claimRequest, authRequest, messageSignatureRequest, and response are the same as in the client package.
-If you need to explore these concepts in detail, we advise you to refer to the [sismoConnect Client](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-client-request) page, which provides more detailed information.
+This package is a wrapper of the Sismo Connect Client package, which means that all the core concepts such as config, claimRequest, authRequest, messageSignatureRequest, and response are the same as in the client package.
+If you need to explore these concepts in detail, we advise you to refer to the [Sismo Connect Client](https://docs.sismo.io/sismo-docs/technical-documentation/zkconnect/zkconnect-client-request) page, which provides more detailed information.

 #### SismoConnectButton